 Consistent color palette

-Zeplin automatically creates a color list of all the colors used in the Sketch document so it is very important to be consistent with the use of colors in Sketch.
+Zeplin automatically creates a color list of all the colors used in the Sketch document, so it is very important to be consistent with the use of colors.

-Create your color palette, add them to the document, and make sure to always pick colors from that palette.
+Create your color palette, add them to the document, and always pick colors from that palette.

 Use Text Styles

-It allows you to store a set of styles and reuse them in different text layers within your designs and thus maintain consistency in your UI, more information on how to use it in the Sketch documentation.
+It allows you to store a set of styles and reuse them in different text layers within your designs, thus maintaining consistency in your UI, more information on how to use it in the Sketch documentation.